Tyson Fury vs Dillian Whyte Odds: Our Tips For The Big Heavyweight Clash

 Whyte is strong and gutsy, and he has a solid array of shots including a decent jab, his problem is that Fury has the reflexes to avoid the big, looping power shots and the champ has the size to negate Whyte on the inside.

 The consensus is that we will see a tip-top Whyte on Saturday after his training camp in a fishing village in Portugal's Algrave, and reports are that he’s already been in camp at his usual base in Portugal.
 But again, Fury is unlikely to underestimate a dangerous domestic rival in his first fight on English soil for almost four years.

 A KO seems to be the only viable route to victory for ‘The Body Snatcher’ but, although big Tyson has been dropped a few times in his career, nobody has been able to turn the knockdown into a knockout.

 Looking at the method of victory market across betting sites, William Hill has an appealing price of 9/4 for Fury to win by decision.

 A dominant display from the unbeaten champ would test the resolve of Whyte.

-The challenger was knocked down in the second half of scraps with Joshua, Oscar Rivas and Joseph Parker, and he was stopped, eventually, by Joshua in 2015 and shockingly by Alexander Povetkin in their first fight in 2020.
+The challenger was knocked down in the second half of scraps with Joshua, Oscar Rivas and Joseph Parker, and he was stopped by Alexander Povetkin in 2020 and, eventually, by Joshua in 2015.

 Fury isn’t known as a knockout artist, but he has scored notable late stoppage wins against Wilder (twice) and Chisora - even though he couldn’t conclusively KO either man he did enough to convince the corner, referee or doctor to step in and stop the contest.

-For longer odds in this bout, it’s worth turning attention to the group round betting market and Betfair have listed Fury to win in round 9-12 at 3.75.
+For longer odds in this bout, it’s worth turning attention to the group round betting market and BoyleSports have listed Fury to win in round 9-12 at 10/3.